wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 		http://SampleWebAppDemo.chinacloudsites.cn

-* In the Azure Management Portal, locate the web app blade for your web app, and click **Browse** to view your app
+* In the Azure Classic Management Portal, locate the web app blade for your web app, and click **Browse** to view your app
 * in your default browser.

 ![Azure web app](./media/web-sites-create-web-app-using-vscode/21-azurewebapp.png)